 When we first bought at our house (8+ years ago), I could picture decorative molding adding some personality to the home.
 Last year, I finally bit the bullet and did the project.
 I remember being terrified to start.
 I had NO clue what I was doing.
 What if it didn’t work out?
 I was scared of failure, but it is one of my favorite projects I have ever done.
 It’s a pain to do, but it adds so much character!
 It designates zones in our house.
 I honestly love the effect it gives.
 This weekend, I decided to put the last of it up in our bedroom (unless I change my mind and put some up in Don’s room).
 I have a friend who wants to do the same project, and so he requested that I video it.
-Probably one of the DIY’s that I get asked most about is how to put up picture or panel molding.
-I have two blog posts on the subject (part one and part two), but no video.
+I have two blog posts on how to put up picture molding (part one and part two), but no video.
 So I went for it!

 Here are some tips that I have learned as I’ve gotten better at this project #practicemakesperfect-

 - Paint the wall first.
 It’s so much easier to just roll on the paint and then paint the trim once it’s installed.
 I’ve tried both ways and I totally prefer to paint first, put up the trim, caulk, and then paint the trim.
-It’s less cutting out and less time #winning
+It’s less cutting out with the paint brush and less time #winning

 - Measure your wall and use an index card to write down your measurements.
 On the back of the card I make a note of the cuts I need to make (cut 8 of the 54″ trim) and then cross it off as I cut